 TGah Editor: Change the paragraph below as follows (#3009):

 When the Classifier Type is equal to 6, 7, 8, or 9, the Classifier Mask subfield is three octets in length.
 It and contains a sequence of nine two-bit Classifier Mask Control subfields.
 Each Classifier Mask Control subfield applies to a specific target field of the MAC header.
 It of an MPDU and determines whether the target field is included in the comparison and whether an additional bitmask (the target field filter mask) is present.
 When the target field filter mask is present, it determines which bits of the target field are used in the comparison.
-Table 8-139 (Interpretation of the Classifier Mask Control subfield values) Setting the LSB of the 2 bits to 1 indicates the use of the corresponding MAC Header field for comparison, and setting the LSB of the two bits to 0 indicates the corresponding MAC header field is not used for comparison, and the corresponding Match Specification is not included in the Classifier.
-The setting of the MSB of the two bit to 1 indicates the inclusion of the corresponding MAC Header Filter (a bit mask) in the corresponding Match Specification; the setting of the MSB of the two bits to 0 indicates the MAC Header Filter is not included in the corresponding Match Specification and every bit of the Match Specification, if included in the Classifier Parameter, needs to be compared.
+Table 8-139 (Interpretation of the Classifier Mask Control subfield values)

+The Classifier Mask Control subfield values are interpreted as follows:

+Setting the LSB of the two bits to 1 indicates the use of the corresponding MAC Header field for comparison, and setting the LSB of the two bits to 0 indicates the corresponding MAC header field is not used for comparison, and the corresponding Match Specification is not included in the Classifier.

+Setting the MSB of the two bits to 1 indicates the inclusion of the corresponding MAC Header Filter (a bit mask) in the corresponding Match Specification, and setting the MSB of the two bits to 0 indicates the MAC Header Filter is not included in the corresponding Match Specification and every bit of the Match Specification, if included in the Classifier Parameter, needs to be compared.

 If an optional MAC Header field needs to be compared, the LSB of the two bits in the Classifier Mask corresponding to the optional MAC header field is set to 1, and an MPDU that does not include the optional field is not a matching MPDU.

 Table 8-152a (Classifier Mask for Classifier Type (6)), Table 8-152b (Classifier Mask for Classifier Type (7)), Table 8-152c (Classifier Mask for Classifier Type (8)) and Table 8-152d (Classifier Mask for Classifier Type (9)) specifyies the interpretation of the Classifier Mask Control subfield for each of the Classifier Type values 6, 7, 8 and 9, respectively.